kaye360/js-projects/readme.md

-## Just some vanilla js practice projects
+## Just some vanilla js practice projects and reusable components

 All projects are from scratch